Workplace Bullying Laws: Everything You Need to Know

 (FAQ) My employer is making me get workers comp, what do I do?

-If you quit the job it will disqualify you from getting unemployment.
+If you quit the job, it will disqualify you from getting unemployment.
 You might try to get the employer to say you were laid off – which is common today.
-You can appeal the denial of UI benefits on the basis that you had been “constructively discharged.”
+You can appeal the denial of Unemployment Insurance (UI) benefits on the basis that you had been “constructively discharged.”
 Like any other reasonable person, you needed to leave work because of the bully and the management that supported him.
 Some employers play the game promising that if you leave that they will give you UI, but after you are gone, they deny the benefits.

 (FAQ) How can my employer get away without doing anything?